sillycowvalley/Hopper/Source/Projects/6502SBC/HopperBASIC/Docs/TestCoverage.md

 2. **Stress testing** - Rapid add/remove cycles
 3. **Boundary testing** - Maximum name lengths, table sizes

-The test suite provides good coverage of the happy path scenarios but needs significant expansion for error cases and the Arguments layer.
+The test suite now provides excellent coverage of the Objects layer foundation with comprehensive testing of CRUD operations and error scenarios.
+The remaining gaps are primarily in the Arguments layer and advanced edge cases.